tammo-v/astro-platform-starter/src/pages/what-is-symbolic-computing.md

 `1/10 + 2/10 == 3/10`

-The system stores each term symbolically — as `1/10`, `2/10`, and `3/10` — and compares the structural form itself.
+Each term is stored symbolically — as `1/10`, `2/10`, and `3/10` — and compared structurally.
 No rounding occurs.
 Nothing is flattened.
 The comparison succeeds because structure is intact.

 ---